 I used to take a guitar to sit and play some slack key at beaches around Kailua-Kona like Old Airport, Honl’s, Kahalu’u, Keauhou Bay, and La’aloa Beach Park… which is also known locally as White Sands, or Magic Sands.
 La’aloa Beach Park is just off Ali’i Drive a few miles South of Kailua-Kona.
 Often known as Magic Sands because the sand ‘disappears’ practically overnight from most of the shoreline during winter swells, only to fully ‘reappear’ in the Summer, the beach is a popular spot for residents of Kona.
 I often used to head over there with a cup of Kona coffee in the early morning before the crowds arrived, when it was still quiet, and sit on the picnic tables and play guitar.
 Here is a slack key style tune I wrote one day while hanging out with my guitar around Magic Sands.
 Hope you enjoy.

-Slack Key No. 1 is a classic showpiece of slack key master Sonny Chillingworth.
+Here is an alternate take of Slack Key No. 1, the classic showpiece of slack key master Sonny Chillingworth.
 I first heard it on the Dancing Cat release “Endlessly,” and it also appears on his 1964 solo release “Waimea Cowboy.”
 The Waimea Cowboy version sounds like it was recorded on an electric guitar, while the version on Endlessly was recorded on acoustic guitar.
 Both versions are very similar, though with some slight differences.
 I have incorporated elements from both versions in the arrangement I play.
 Hope you enjoy.